posty/posty_api/README.md

 #posty\_API
 [![Build Status](https://travis-ci.org/posty/posty_api.svg?branch=master)](https://travis-ci.org/posty/posty_api)

 The posty\_API is the core element of the posty softwarestack.
-It is developed to administrate a mailserver based on Postfix and Dovecot.
-It offers an easy REST interface which can be used in own applications or with the posty client applications, posty\_CLI and posty\_webUI.
+It is developed to administrate a mailserver based on [Postfix](http://www.postfix.org/) and [Dovecot](http://www.dovecot.org/).
+It offers an easy REST interface which can be used in own applications or with the posty client applications, [posty\_CLI](https://github.com/iaddict/posty_client) and [posty\_webUI](https://github.com/posty/posty_webui).

 ## Requirements

-You need a working ruby installation.
+You need a working [ruby installation](https://www.ruby-lang.org/en/documentation/installation/).

 Tested with ruby 2.1.8, 2.2.4, 2.3.0

 ## Installation

-1. Download the source either using git or from the GitHub page as archive.
+1. Download the source either using git or from the GitHub page as [archive](https://github.com/posty/posty_api/archive/master.zip).
-2. Extract the archive
+2. Extract the archive if necessary
 3. Change directory to the extracted folder
-4. Copy config/database.mysql2.yml or config/database.postgresql.yml to config/database.yml and change it to your needs.
+4. Copy `config/database.mysql2.yml` or `config/database.postgresql.yml` to `config/database.yml` and change it to your needs.
-5. Run ``bundle install --with mysql`` for MySQL or ``bundle install --with postgresql`` for PostgreSQL
+5. Run ``bundle install --with mysql --without postgresql`` for MySQL or ``bundle install --with postgresql --without mysql`` for PostgreSQL
 6. Run ``rake db:migrate``
 7. Run ``rake api_key:generate``
 8. Start the application e.g. with ``rackup``

-Notice: Check your RACK_ENV if any problems occur.
+Notice: Check your `RACK_ENV` if any problems occur.

 ## Usage